-Hong Kong protesters, waving Stars and Stripes, call on Trump to 'liberate' city
+Hong Kong protesters march to U.S. Consulate, call on Trump to 'liberate' city

-HONG KONG (Reuters) - Thousands of Hong Kong protesters on Sunday chanted the U.S. national anthem and called on U.S. President Donald Trump to “liberate” the Chinese-ruled city, the latest in a series of demonstrations that have gripped the territory for months.
+HONG KONG (Reuters) - Thousands of Hong Kong protesters on Sunday chanted the Star Spangled Banner and called on U.S. President Donald Trump to “liberate” the Chinese-ruled city, the latest in a series of demonstrations that have gripped the territory for months.

 Police stood by as protesters, under a sea of umbrellas against the sub-tropical sun, waved the Stars and Stripes and placards appealing for democracy after another night of violence in the 14th week of unrest.

-“Fight for freedom, stand with Hong Kong,” they shouted.
+“Fight for freedom, stand with Hong Kong,” they shouted before handing over petitions at the U.S. Consulate.
 “Resist Beijing, liberate Hong Kong.”

+Last month Trump suggested China should “humanely” settle the problem in Hong Kong before a trade deal is reached with Washington.
+Earlier Trump called the protests “riots” that were a matter for China to deal with.

 U.S. Defense Secretary Mark Esper on Saturday urged China to exercise restraint in Hong Kong, a former British colony which returned to Chinese rule in 1997.